audupeter/python_journey/README.md

 ## Reflection

 Today I felt like a real developer.
 I solved my first Git problem instead of giving up.
 That gave me confidence that I can learn much harder things in the future.

+Today, i also learned that debugging isn't about guessing. it's about collecting evidence, testing ideas, and fixing problems step by step.

 ## Quote of the Day